 A Crib 5 certificate is the official document that proves that your fabric has passed the rigorous Crib 5 test.

-Interestingly enough, the textile industry is not the only industry that uses the Crib 5 test.
+Interestingly enough, the fabric industry is not the only industry that uses the Crib 5 test.
 People use this test for other products made out of fabric, like furniture.

-To pass UK Fire Regulations, we have three tests for fabrics and furniture.
+To pass UK Fire Regulations, we have three tests for textiles and furniture.

-If they pass these three tests, the fabrics are classified as Crib 5 compliant.
+If they pass these three tests, the textiles are classified as Crib 5 compliant.
 These tests are specially designed to prevent the outbreak of fire in everyday life.

 Test One: The Smouldering Cigarette Test